 Students will also receive additional support two times a week in with our Math Enrichment and Remediation (also known as RtI).
 Students will work in small groups on the main math concepts and standards for each math chapter.
 During this additional math time, teachers are able to re-teach concepts, give students extra practice on concepts, or even extend the content to higher-level thinking activities.

 Through use of the Scott Foresman Social Studies series, first graders learn about problem solving, the importance of rules, community, basic economic principles and respect for our country and its symbols.
 Other social studies units include Native Americans, African-American history, my community, presidents, and geography.
 First graders will use many tools for learning.
 These include calendars, maps and map keys, charts, globes, timelines, and diagrams.

-The first-grade curriculum for science, McGraw Hill’s Science: A Closer Look, is based on the principle that the most effective way for students to learn science concepts is through a balance of hands-on activities and core content knowledge.
+The first-grade curriculum for science, Mystery Science, is based on the principle that the most effective way for students to learn science concepts is through a balance of hands-on activities and core content knowledge.
 The students will be taught to use scientific process skills, critical thinking skills, and scientific reasoning to make models, identify problems, and design solutions.
 Within each subject, children are involved in hands-on activities.
 Through the use of many different manipulatives, the children become active participants in class experiments.
 Through scientific inquiry, major topics from the Next Generation Science Standards in the areas of life science, earth science and physical science will be explored.
 We hope you have your science goggles and lab coats ready for some exciting lessons in science!

 First graders participate in the following:

 - Two 40-minute music classes